FAQs

 Cultural perceptions

-In many European cultures dragonflies and damselflies have aroused superstition and associations with the devil or misfortune.
-Old European names for dragonflies include ‘devils darning needles’, ‘horse stingers’, ‘adderbolt’ and ‘water witch’.
+In many European traditions, dragonflies and damselflies were associated with superstition, misfortune, or the devil.
+Old names include ‘devil’s darning needles’, ‘horse stingers’, ‘adderbolt’, and ‘water witch’.

-In reality Odonata are wonderful and harmless creatures that are a joy to watch.
-They eat pest insects such as mosquitoes and are good indicators of water quality and environmental changes.
+In truth, Odonata are harmless, beautiful creatures that play an important ecological role.
+They help control pest insects such as mosquitoes and serve as indicators of water quality and environmental change.